Ubun tuArmy

 Unite and Conquer.

+At Ubuntu Army we build connection by building Ubuntu Links.
 Building an Ubuntu Link is the single most important act of kindness we will take in our lives.
 It is an act of strategic empathy, of matching love and action.
 It is a simple, uncomplicated act.
 It is an act of compassion, an act of connection, an act of community.
 It is an act that destroys division, directly fights poverty, and heals pain.
 It is an act that will save us, our society, our country, our humanity, and ultimately, this creaking planet of ours.
 It is an act of revolution.
 It is an act that lies at the core of the Compassion Revolution.
-Build an Ubuntu Link.

 Simple.